Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 Here, $d_{ij}$ is the distance to the $j$-th nearest neighbour of point $i$.
 In practice, we calculate this using the k-nearest neighbours algorithm with $k=4$, excluding the point itself.
 This isotropic initialization ensures a balanced initial representation of the local geometry.过滤离群点之后 Initially, we set $\mathbf{q}_i = (1, 0, 0, 0)$ for all Gaussians, corresponding to no rotation.

 This initialization strategy provides a neutral starting point, allowing subsequent optimization processes to refine the orientations as needed.
 Unlike traditional 3D reconstruction methods [@kerbl3dGaussianSplatting2023] that often rely on structure-from-motion techniques [@schonbergerStructurefrommotionRevisited2016], our approach is tailored for direct point cloud input, offering greater flexibility and efficiency in various 3D data scenarios.

+**Optimization**: We employ the Adam optimizer for both quaternion and translation optimization, with different learning rates and weight decay values for each.
+The learning rates are set to $5 × 10^-4$ for quaternion optimization and $10^-3$ for translation optimization, based on experimental results.
+The weight decay values are set to $10^-3$ for both quaternion and translation parameters, serving as regularization to prevent overfitting.

 **Convergence**: To determine the convergence of the optimization process, we employ an early stopping mechanism based on the stabilization of the total loss.
 Extensive experimental results indicate that the total loss stabilizes after approximately 100 iterations.
 We implement a patience mechanism, set to activate after 100 iterations.
 If the total loss does not decrease for a consecutive number of patience iterations, the optimization loop is terminated.
 The pose estimate corresponding to the minimum total loss is then selected as the optimal pose.
 This approach ensures the reliability and efficiency of the optimization process.